Student Handbook

 Each College’s Student Affairs Division is authorized to enact the Code and utilize the Code procedures to support students while holding them accountable to the behavior that supports the College mission and vision.
 The outcomes of the student conduct process are designed to assist students in their development, help them think through their moral and ethical decision-making, and realign their behavior with the College’s community expectations.
 In certain incidents, this may involve separation from the College either temporarily or permanently.

-Outcomes are assigned based on the severity of the violation, cumulative conduct history, and educational needs of the student.
+Outcomes are assigned based on the severity of the violation, cumulative conduct history, and educational needs of the student, and in consideration of the safety of individuals and the CCCS community.

 Students at each College are provided a copy of the Code and are responsible for reading and adhering to the Code.
 The Code in no way creates a contractual obligation and CCCS reserves the right to revise the procedure at any time.